erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-The `mcg35_inline` generator does not participate in this section since range capping with binary operations would give noticable bias because the generator has got a state range that is 1 ..
-2^35-31, which is not a power of two and has got a very low margin down to 32 bits.
+The `mcg35_inline` generator does not participate in this section since range capping with binary operations would give noticable bias because the generator has got a state range that is
+1 through 2<sup>35</sup>-31, which is not a power of 2 and has got a very low margin down to 32 bits.

 ```